kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 Just like any thread lifetcycle in Java executor service, it's either recycled or re-used If current thread is a backgroud thread (e.g using Dispatchers.IO), next it may not have anything to do or start to execute any background task.
 If current thread is a foreground thread (e.g. using Dispatchers.Main) like in Android, it might just work on refreshing UI related tasks
 So what happened to the rest of code after suspend function as part of coroutine, they have not been executed right?
+Let's take a look at what Coroutine does after it's been detached from current Thread

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTE0MDk4MjksMjI3OTE2OTI3LC01MD
+eyJoaXN0b3J5IjpbMTczNjQ0ODQ4OSwyMjc5MTY5MjcsLTUwNj
-Y0ODI5MDcsMTc1MDM0OTUxMl19
+Q4MjkwNywxNzUwMzQ5NTEyXX0=
 -->